UC3093C/uc3093c.github.io/_sources/exams/exam2/containerization_vs_virtualization.md

 2. Which technology isolates applications so they can run safely and reliably?

-    - a) Bare Metal
+    - A) Bare Metal
-    - b) Virtualization
+    - B) Virtualization
-    - c) Containerization
+    - C) Containerization
-    - d) Both B and C
+    - D) Both B and C

 3. Containerization is described as a _______________ form of virtualization.

 4.  **Select All That Apply:** Which of the following are popular container platforms?

-    - a) VMware
+    - A) VMware
-    - b) Docker
+    - B) Docker
-    - c) Kubernetes
+    - C) Kubernetes
-    - d) Microsoft Hyper-V
+    - D) Microsoft Hyper-V

 5. Virtualization allows running several virtual machines on a physical server under the management of a _______________.